 Products and services are provided by one or more insurance company subsidiaries of W. R. Berkley Corporation.
-Not all products and services are available in every jurisdiction, and the precise coverage afforded by any insurer is subject to the actual terms and conditions of the policies as issued.
+Not all products and services are available in every jurisdiction.
 Certain coverages may be provided through surplus lines insurance company subsidiaries of W. R. Berkley Corporation through licensed surplus lines brokers.
 Surplus lines insurers do not generally participate in state guaranty funds and insureds are therefore not protected by such funds.
+In California, Berkley Life Sciences conducts business as Berkley LS Insurance Solutions, LLC, a licensed surplus lines broker (License Number 0H44165).